Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Download/About the Data/Data Types/FCirc.md

 ## For Multiple Tracers or Labeled Elements

-If a single tracer is infused in one animal, FCirc values are calculated for each tracer compound.
+An animal can be infused with multiple tracers and any tracer can have multiple different labeled elements.

-If multiple elements are labeled in a given tracer, FCirc values are calculated separately for each element (and tracer).
+FCirc values are calculated separately for each labeled element in each tracer compound.
 This was a specific design choice made to enable comparison of tracer infusions across different studies.
 For example, FCirc-intact for carbon can be directly compared between an animal given U13C-alanine infusion and another animal given U13C-15N-alanine infusion.

 * Note that for "intact" FCirc values, this is different than "any transformation".  (e.g. the FCirc-intact for U13C-15N-alanine infusion counts U13C-alanine and U13C-15N-alanine as un-transformed).